Wake turbulence category: Wake turbulence categories

+Before its destruction, the single Antonov An-225's MTOW of 640 t was considered Super by the FAA, though was still classified as Heavy by the ICAO.
+The Scaled Composites Model 351 Stratolaunch, despite an MTOW of 1300000 lb (exceeding the A380), is also considered Heavy by both the FAA and ICAO.
+Only the Airbus A380 and Antonov An-124 Ruslan are classified by the UK Civil Aviation Authority as Super.

 Most wide-body aircraft are classified as Heavy.
-Not all aircraft variants of the same type have the same wake turbulence category.
-The narrow-bodied Boeing 707-100 is Medium but the 707-300 is Heavy.
+Not all aircraft variants of the same type have the same wake turbulence category: the narrow-bodied Boeing 707-100 is Medium, for example, whereas the later 707-300 is Heavy.

 Radio communication

 The word "super" or "heavy" should be included by super or heavy aircraft immediately after the aircraft call-sign in initial radio contact with air traffic service (ATS) units, to warn ATS and other aircraft that they should leave additional separation to avoid this wake turbulence.

 Distance-based separation minima

 Distance-based separation minima for approach and departure are given by ICAO as follows:

 Time-based separation minima

 For landing aircraft, time-based separation minima are as follows: